abesford/seizzmic-site-0c00b/src/pages/what-we-do/cyber-security.md

 ### Setting the vision for cyber-security

 Different organisations naturally handle different amounts of sensitive data and have different threat profiles.
-Your organisation could be targeted by organised criminals, hacktivists or state actors, who may use attacks based on social engineering or spear phishing.

-Digital services face a trade-off between being highly usable, and the need for controls that limit the risks faced by the organisation.
+But all digital services face a trade-off between being highly usable, and the need for controls that limit the risks faced by the organisation.
 To design this successfully it's vital to start with the needs of the users of the service.
 Done right, it can reduce the risks from fraud and administrative errors.

 Your future vision will need to have a clear position on areas like user identity, data ownership and sharing, and respect for people’s privacy and rights.